 Glaciers are huge masses of ice.
 They stay that way throughout and can survive like that for years.
 You can find glaciers in the Antarctic, Greenland, and some areas in the higher regions of the Arctic.

-And, glaciers can produce glacial earthquakes.
-Nobody knows why these earthquakes occur, but it’s believed that these incidences are on the rise in recent years due to adverse climate change.
+And glaciers can produce glacial earthquakes.
+Nobody knows why these earthquakes occur, but it’s believed these incidences persisted in recent years due to adverse climate change.

 See Related: World’s Largest National Parks

-A hill is a piece of land rising to a peak or above sea level.
+A hill is a gently rising land to a peak or above sea level.
 They look similar to mountains, only that they are not as steep and are lower.